Perfect Picnic Possies

 Don’t feel like packing your own picnic?

-Order a Lucky Picnic hamper from the Lucky Hotel or pick up some yummy takeaway from Estabar opposite Newcastle Beach and picnic in neighbouring Pacific Park.
+Order a Lucky Picnic hamper from the Lucky Hotel or pick up some delicious takeaway from Estabar opposite Newcastle Beach and picnic in neighbouring Pacific Park.

 Insider tip: Estabar will loan picnickers comfy repurposed cushions to sit on.

-Purchase a fantastic selection of imported and local cheeses, charcuterie and groceries from Pork Ewe Deli at Mayfield or if you’re in town on a Sunday, stock up at the Newcastle City Farmers Market.
+After a fantastic selection of imported and local cheeses and charcuterie?
+Pork Ewe Deli at Mayfield have done the hard work for you with their vast selection of hampers.
+Or if you’re in town on a Sunday, stock up on local fresh produce and treats at the Newcastle City Farmers Market.

 For a completely decadent experience Miss May Picnics offers fully catered picnics with a choice of beautiful themed settings and locations.